lichen-community-systems/signaletic/hosts/web/README.md

-# Starlings Web Host
+# Signaletic Web Host

-A host that provides support for running libstar applications in a Web browser using WebAssembly and the Web Audio API's AudioWorklet.
+A host that provides support for running libsignaletic applications in a Web browser using WebAssembly and the Web Audio API's AudioWorklet.

 ## About Starling Hosts
 A Starling Host provides environmental bindings for running Signals on a particular or environment.
 Hosts typically provide: